hknd23/idcempy/README.md

 -1.2835338187781173
 ```

 Users can employ the argument `inflatecat` to specify any unordered category as the inflated category (dictated by the distribution) in their unordered-polytomous outcome measure.
-If a higher category (say 1 or 2) is inflated in a 0,1,2 unordered outcome measure, then users can specify `reference` and `inflatecat` as follows,
+If a higher category (say 1 or 2) is inflated in the 0,1,2 unordered-polytomous outcome measure, then users can specify `reference` and `inflatecat` as follows,
 ```python
 gimnl.gimnlmod(data, x, y, z, reference, inflatecat="second")
 gimnl.gimnlmod(data, x, y, z, reference, inflatecat="third")